mvdwetering/ynca/README.md

 #### YNCA Server

-This is a very basic YNCA server intended for debugging and testing without connecting to a real device.
+This is a very basic YNCA server intended to be just enough for debugging and testing without connecting to a real device.

 Note that the server needs to be filled with data from an actual device and it will basically just repeat the same answers as the real device gave (with a few exceptions).
-Filling the server can be done by providing it with YNCA logging of a real device, like the ones in the YCNA package repository or a log from your own device e.g. by running `example.py` with loglevel DEBUG.
+Filling the server can be done by providing it with YNCA logging of a real device, like the ones in the YCNA package repository or a log from your own device e.g. by running `example.py` with loglevel DEBUG (uncomment the line in the example code).

-It is intended to be just enough to test without a real device.

 It has some additional commandline options for using different ports, binding to a specific host or testing disconnects